karthikindia/spreed-bigbluebutton/README.md

 - BBB client UI is professional-grade (no offense intended for current Talk client UI)
 - BBB uses WebRTC -- don't want to get sued like Zoom because they used their own protocol

+## A note about mobile

+Big Blue Button uses webrtc protocol which is supported by all recent browsers (even on iOS).
+Therefore, they do not have a mobile application for it.

+> If you are using the Talk mobile app it won't work with this app.
+If a mobile app is a must you are stuck with the original Talk app.

 ## How to setup BBB

 Super easy, they have an [automated install script](http://docs.bigbluebutton.org/2.2/install.html).
 You do need to have an SSL certificate setup (the install script does it for you, but you need to setup your domains properly). **Don't forget that you need to use Ubuntu 16**